 Perrier Ltd had an authorised capital of £110,000 in 1935.
 The directors were Vyvyan Harmsworth, M Harmsworth and H Banks, who had been secretary to St John Harmsworth.

 Perrier had never been hugely profitable, and the rest of the family lacked the faith in the brand that Harmsworth had.
-The Britain and Ireland distribution rights to Perrier had been licensed to Apollinaris by May 1939.
+The British and Irish distribution rights to Perrier had been licensed to Apollinaris by May 1939.

 The Germans invaded France in 1940, and company capital was transferred to the United States to disguise the British origins of the firm.
 The Second World War isolated Perrier from its traditional markets of the British Empire, the USA and the French colonies.
 Sales to the German army represented 40 percent of turnover between 1941 and 1944.